 Step 1: Make the decision.

+The first step in the California divorce process is to make the decision to start the process.
 California was the first state to become a “no-fault divorce” state.
 Previously, a spouse had to prove a just cause for their divorce.
 That is no longer the case.
 Believing that each person should have the right to be in, stay in, or leave a marriage according to their own desires, the law now states that a divorce can be based purely on any perceived “irreconcilable differences.”.

 Step 2: Meet the residency requirement.

+The second step in the California divorce process is to file for your divorce.
 To file for a divorce in California, at least one of the spouses must first meet two very basic requirements: